 “Having a consistent experience regardless of touchpoint makes the customer journey better and improves conversion rates.
 It should also simplify and unify our customer touch-points by having a clear and single user journey flow.”
 Adrian Gradinaru, Sailo

-An excellent example of a company who has their omni-channel consistency to the highest standard is Disney.
+An excellent example of a company that has its omnichannel consistency to the highest standard is Disney.
 It begins with their websites, as they are all mobile-responsive, something you don’t see happening very often.
 In the Disney theme park you can use your mobile app to locate the attractions you want to see, as well as view the estimated wait time for each of them.
-Plus, the Magic Band program acts as a hotel room key, photo storage device for any pictures taken of you with Disney characters, and a food ordering tool.
+Plus, the Magic Band program acts as a hotel room key, a photo storage device for any pictures taken of you with Disney characters, and a food ordering tool.
 Throughout all their platforms Disney’s branding and messaging is all kept consistent, all for the convenience and experience of the users.

 - Be Ready

 “We multitask and it feels like we're doing it more than ever.
 So the customer journey has to be ready for this and frictionless.
 The customer is in control and they will engage with you how and when they like - we need to be ready for that.”
 Andi Jarvis, Eximo Marketing